emilelatour/laaddins/README.md

 I'm a really big fan of some of the RStudio Addins.
 Most notable: [datapasta](https://github.com/MilesMcBain/datapasta), [clipr](https://github.com/daattali/addinslist), and [snippetsaddins](https://github.com/sfr/RStudio-Addin-Snippets).
 There are so many other greats ones but I use these over and over.
 The most comprehensive list can be found at the [addinslist](https://github.com/daattali/addinslist).
 A cool thing with Addins is that you can assign them to Keyboard Shortcuts.

 As I write code in R, some things I type repetitively.
 Especially as I style and commment my code.
 I created these Addins to turn some of those things into keyboard shortcuts.
-I can also accomplish this using RStudio [snippets](https://support.rstudio.com/hc/en-us/articles/204463668-Code-Snippets) (I did).
-This project gave me the personal benefit of learning about Addins.
+I did pretty much the same thing using RStudio [snippets](https://support.rstudio.com/hc/en-us/articles/204463668-Code-Snippets), but this project gave me the personal benefit of learning about Addins.

 Inspiration from